twistershark/concepts-react-native/README.md

-# ReactJS Concepts
+# React Native Concepts

-Simple React project to practice the concepts of ReactJS.
-The idea of this project is to access the backend developed in another challenge and to be able to create, list and delete repositories.
+Simple React Native project to practice the concepts of React Native.
+The idea of this project is to access the backend developed in another challenge and to be able to list and like repositories.

 ## Getting Started